microsoft/Qcodes/CONTRIBUTING.rst

       For some tests we use `pyvisa-sim <https://github.com/pyvisa/pyvisa-sim>`__ but it's flexibility is limited.
 Another interesting candidate is `pyvisa-mock <https://github.com/microsoft/pyvisa-mock>`__.
-      So, stay tuned, or post any ideas you have as GitHub issues!
+      So, stay tuned, or post any ideas you have as "Ideas" in GitHub Discussions!

 Coding Style
 ~~~~~~~~~~~~